sushilkumaraitian/mui-daterange-picker/README.md

 # MUI DateRange Picker

 A react date range picker implementation using @mui (v5).
+This is the original project with updated dependencies to ensure compatibility with the latest versions of Material-UI and React.

 <a href='https://www.npmjs.com/package/mui-daterange-picker'>
     <img src='https://img.shields.io/npm/v/mui-daterange-picker.svg' alt='Latest npm version'>